American Conference (NCAA): Rebranding

 On July 21, 2025, ahead of its football media days, the conference announced that it would officially shorten its name to the American Conference, dropping the word "Athletic" and the "AAC" abbreviation (which was often confused with the Atlantic Coast Conference).
 It also announced the new slogan "Built to Rise", and Soar the Eagle—a mascot it claimed was the first "brand ambassador" of a college athletic conference.
 Commissioner Tim Pernetti explained that the rebranding "prioritizes clarity, momentum, and the competitive advantage driving every part of our conference forward", and "defines who we are, service and mission -- driven institutions of higher learning with highly competitive athletics and deeply committed leaders."

 Member universities

-The conference currently has 13 full member institutions – and nine affiliate members – in 15 states, including Alabama, California, Florida, Kansas, Louisiana, Maryland, Missouri, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, and Virginia.
+The conference currently has 13 full member institutions – and nine affiliate members – in 15 states: Alabama, California, Florida, Kansas, Louisiana, Maryland, Missouri, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, and Virginia.
 Wichita State is the only full member that does not sponsor football.